simplex-chat/simplex-chat/docs/DIRECTORY.md

 To register the group you must be the owner of the group.
 Once you connect to the directory service and send `/help`, the service will guide you through the process.

 1. Invite SimpleX Service Directory to the group as `admin` member.
+You can also set the role to `admin` after inviting the directory service.

-The directory service needs to be admin to provide a good user experience of joining the group, as it will create a new link to join the group and it is expected to be online 99% of the time.
+The directory service needs to be `admin` to provide a good user experience of joining the group, as it will create a new link to join the group, which is expected to be online 99% of the time.

 2. Add the link sent to you by the directory service to the group welcome message.
 This has to be done by the same group member who invited the directory service to the group.
 This member will be the owner of the group registration record in the directory service.